aboorde/prft-interview-assessment/README.md

 ```

-Gulp Design
+### Gulp Design
 ```
-├───default									??Default Gulp job, which enter developing mode │   ├───clean								??Del the builds folder and typescript lib │   ├───tsd									??Generate the typeDir lib (./app/typeDir) │   ├───build								??Build project
+├───default			Default Gulp job, which enter developing mode │   ├───clean		Del the builds folder and typescript lib │   ├───tsd			Generate the typeDir lib (./app/typeDir) │   ├───build		Build project
-│   │   ├───compile-typescript				??Compile TYPESCRIPT, concatenate, uglify if non-dev env, output to builds/js │   │   ├───compile-css						??Compile SASS, concatenate, minify if non-dev env, output to builds/css │   │   ├───build-bower-js					??Concatenate js lib, uglify if non-dev env, output to builds/js │   │   └───copy-assets						??Copy assets to builds folder │   ├───watch								??Watching the changing, re-compile, update the web content, and refresh the brower │   └───run									??Starts the local server on top of ./builds folder, http://localhost:3000 ├───package									??Package a deployable war file(builds/interview.war), will do the minify and uglify jobs │   ├───clean
+│   │   ├───compile-typescript   Compile TYPESCRIPT, concatenate, uglify if non-dev env, output to builds/js │   │   ├───compile-css					 Compile SASS, concatenate, minify if non-dev env, output to builds/css │   │   ├───build-bower-js			Concatenate js lib, uglify if non-dev env, output to builds/js │   │   └───copy-assets				 Copy assets to builds folder │   ├───watch					Watching the changing, re-compile, update the web content, and refresh the brower │   └───run						Starts the local server on top of ./builds folder, http://localhost:3000 ├───package						Package a deployable war file(builds/interview.war), will do the minify and uglify jobs │   ├───clean
 │   ├───tsd
 │   ├───build